-Ben hadn’t but tried to cover his flustered expression.
+Ben hadn’t read it but tried to cover his flustered expression.
 The doctor smiled at him reassuringly.

 “It is a simple process.
 I make a small incision just near the base of your neck and insert a chip that monitors your body and generates tiny signals through your nerves.
 Those signals then encourage you to become more active via the schedule in the app.
 If you don’t get on with it, come back and we will remove it for you straight away, no questions asked.”

 When he got home, Jo logged into his work laptop and answered a few emails.
 His eyes rested upon the white envelope on the kitchen table that contained aftercare instructions.
-Inside the envelope was a folder that contained login details for his training schedule.
-Jo browsed to the site and saw his training plan for the week and his brow furrowed.
-It was really heavy going; a five mile run each morning before work, and in the evening he had to do sit-ups and jumping jacks.
+The envelope contained login details for his training schedule.
+Jo browsed the site and saw his exercise plan for the week and his brow furrowed.
+It was really heavy going; a five-mile run each morning before work, and in the evening he had to do sit-ups and jumping jacks.

 Jo looked around the page and clicked on the edit schedule button.
 There was no way he was going to be able to do all of that exercise.
 He was trying to get fitter, yes, but that was going to kill him!
 Amending the run to only three times a week and reducing the distance was a good start.
 Jo hit the save button and went back to work, trying to ignore the niggling feeling of dread inside his stomach.

 After the slightly unsettling visit with Destiny Fitness yesterday, he felt more together after a good night’s sleep.
 Beating the app to it, Jo decided to get his fitness gear on before his run was due to begin.
 He rummaged in the back of his wardrobe, where he found some dusty running shoes that hadn’t seen the light of day in three years.
 Tying up his laces, he noticed it was nearly 7:00 a.m.
 Any second now, he thought.
 His app started beeping on time and the countdown to his activity began.
+"Morning Jo!"
+The robotic female voice said.
+"It's time to get running."
 Filling up his bottle of water and putting on some running music on his phone, he set off outside.

 The week continued on, and Jo followed his exercise schedule to the letter.
 After fourteen days, he checked his profile in the mirror.
 There was a small change!
 His stomach seemed a little smaller, and he looked healthier.
 Time to up his game, Jo thought, so he logged into his online schedule.
 He noticed that he had a new recommended fitness plan, which he accepted without objection.

-On the way back from his morning, run, Jo bumped into his neighbour, Katy.
-She was good-looking, and way out of his league.
-Katy smiled at him as he approached.
+The next morning he woke up and Jo's abs hurt like hell.
+Ignoring the pain, he pulled on his running shoes to do his scheduled run.
+On the way back, Jo bumped into his neighbour, Katy.
+She was good-looking and way out of his league.
+She smiled at him as he approached.

 "Hey Jo, how's it going?
 Did you just run around the reservoir?
 That has to be at least five miles.
 Pretty impressive."